I Love You, I'm Sorry: Release and live performances

 "I Love You, I'm Sorry" is the fourth track on The Secret of Us, which was released on June 21, 2024, by Interscope Records.
 On October 2, Vevo released a live version of song as a part of their performance series, Extended Play.
 The song was released as the third single from the album on October 11, by Interscope Records.

 Abrams performed "I Love You, I'm Sorry" and the album song "Free Now" at a rally for then-United States presidential candidate Kamala Harris on October 30, in Madison, Wisconsin.
-During the Eras Tour on November 16, Abrams and Swift performed a mashup of "I Love You, I'm Sorry" and Swift's song "Out of the Woods" (2016).
-The two also performed a mashup of "I Love You, I'm Sorry" and Swift's song "Last Kiss" (2010) during the final two shows in December.
+Abrams, alongside Taylor Swift also performed a mashup of "I Love You, I'm Sorry" and Swift's song "Last Kiss" (2010) during the final two shows of The Eras Tour in December.
 On December 14, Abrams made her Saturday Night Live debut, performing "I Love You, I'm Sorry" alongside "That's So True" (2024).
 She included the song in the set list of the Secret of Us Tour throughout 2024 and 2025.
 She performed it on January 30, 2025, at Intuit Dome in Inglewood, California, as part of the benefit concert FireAid to help with relief efforts for the January 2025 Southern California wildfires.